 The Energy Report: This shows the energy efficiency of the property and assesses its environmental impact.
-It will also give recommendations on how to make the property more energy efficient.
+It will also give recommendations on how to make the property more energy-efficient.

 The Property Questionnaire: This is completed by the seller to give an overview of useful information, such as the property’s Council Tax band and details of any alterations that have been made.

-The Single Survey: This includes a report on the condition of property, a valuation of the property and an accessibility audit for people with particular needs.
+The Single Survey: This includes a report on the condition of the property, a valuation of the property and an accessibility audit for people with particular needs.

 A valuation for mortgage purposes is valid for a period of three months, after which it needs to be refreshed to satisfy the lender’s criteria.
 The fees are based on price bands and we can arrange for these to be completed anywhere in Scotland using a panel of surveyors approved by all major lenders.

 There are a number of costs and fees associated with selling a house that you will need to factor into your budget.
-If you are also buying a new house at the same time, then you also need to consider the buying costs.
+If you are also buying a new house at the same time then you also need to consider the buying costs.

-Estate agent’s fees - £65 when you advertise with OkayLah.co.uk.
+Estate agent’s fees - Free - £35 or £65 if you advertise with OkayLah.co.uk.

-Energy Performance Certificate (England and Wales) - £45.
+Energy Performance Certificate (England and Wales) - £45.+ £25 call out.